WellcomeIdeathon2023/TTTTTT/code/README.md

 Our dashboard is built using R Shiny.

+More information on the data is provided in the `data/READMDE.md`.

 # Installation and requirements
 A recent verison of R: version >= 4.2.1
 It requires the following packages to run: